o7-Fire/Log4Shell/README.md

 ### [MainDetector.java](standalone-detector/src/main/java/itzbenz/MainDetector.java)

 Use simple socket to listen on port 1389 then close the socket once its connected no external dependency
+- Note: not always the case, sometimes it doesn't bother to load class url location given by LDAP Server
 - Vulnerable:\
   ![](https://cdn.discordapp.com/attachments/840041811384860707/919166884425900082/unknown.png)